That's right — there are no cheap apartments in Boston.

 1. No-fee/by-owner apartments (save 8%)

 When you find an apartment in Boston through a broker, typically you'll sign a document (the fee disclosure agreement) agreeing to pay one month's rent when you sign a lease.
 That's effectively paying an additional 8% in annual housing costs upfront.
-So if you want to find cheap apartments in Boston, start by avoiding brokers — but I'll warn you that it's definitely not easy to find a no fee apartment in Boston.
+So if you want to find cheap apartments in Boston, start by avoiding brokers — but I'll warn you that it's definitely not easy to find no fee apartments in Boston.

 I'll note that because of the crucial service that brokers and agents provide to landlords in Boston, that it's also very difficult to find a by-owner apartment.